bioinf-benchmarking/mapping-benchmarking/Readme.md

 #### Creating a website with the results

 Currently, all results are just displayed in markdown files.
-We would like to have a sphinx or mkdocs-generate site hosted at github with the plots, structured in some nice and meaningful way.
+We would like to have a sphinx or mkdocs-generated site hosted at Github with the plots, structured in some nice and meaningful way.
 This should be generated automatically using Github actions.
-If you any experience with this, or want to give a try at defining how the benchmarkings results can be presented in a nice way, feel free to reach out.
+If you have any experience with this, or want to give a try at defining how the benchmarkings results can be presented in a nice way, feel free to reach out.

 ## Developer guide

 As part of this snakemake pipeline, we have developed a small Python package **Snakehelp** for making it easier to write rules with many wildcards.
 We are not sure if our solution is the best, but without this package we ended up with very many rules with copied wildcard-paths which were hard to maintain.

 The idea is to use the [Snakehelp](https://github.com/ivargr/snakehelp) package and define paths using dataclasses in Python.
-All objects are defined in the file `src/mapping_benchmarking/paths.py`.
+All objects are defined in the file `src/mapping_benchmarking/config.py`.
 The idea is that you define a dataclass for each type of object and then use `ClassName.path()` in the Snakemake rules instead of manually writing paths.
 The `path()`-method generated a wildcard-path.
 See the Snakehelp documentation for more details.

 This graph shows the current pipeline: